adaszko/complgen/README.md

 # Limitations

- * Grouping single character options into a single shell parameter isn't supported, e.g. `tar -xvf`.
+ * Grouping single character options into a single shell parameter isn't supported, e.g. `tar -xvf` (unless you manually enumerate all the permutations in the grammar).
 You need to pass each option in a separate shell argument instead: `tar -x -v -f`

  * Passing option arguments using `=` is not supported.
 E.g. `--foo=bar` doesn't work, but `--foo bar` does.

+ * Non-regular grammars are not supported, e.g. `find(1)`'s arguments can't be completed precisely by complgen.

 # Roadmap